LAMPSPUC/PWF.jl/README.md

 ## Parser

 The package parses all available sections into a julia dictionary.
-Every key represents a .pwf section as shown below:
+Each key represents a .pwf section as shown below:

 ```julia
 julia> ParserPWF.parse_file(file)